Samyak-777/nomodel/README.md

 ---
 ## Features

-- **zero parameters:** perfectly balanced. no hyperparameter tuning required.
+- **zero parameters:** perfectly balanced, no hyperparameter tuning required.
 - **instant inference:** $O(1)$ latency. returns nothing faster than any benchmarked llm.
 - **100% green AI:** operates with a carbon footprint of exactly 0.00 kg CO2.
 - **perfectly unbiased:** makes no assumptions about race, gender, or demographics.